Dutch Lady Milk Industries Berhad respects and takes all necessary steps to fulfil our legal obligations.

 We believe breastfeeding is the best and most natural way to ensure normal health and development of infants during at least the first six months of life under the recommendation of the World Health Organisation (WHO).
 Breast milk is recognised as the gold standard for infant nutrition and its short- and long-term health benefits are well documented.

 In Malaysia, the National Breastfeeding Policy is in line with the WHO and UNICEF recommendation.
 The Code of Ethics for the Marketing of Infant Foods and Related Products (Malaysia Code), governed by the Malaysia Ministry of Health, outlines ethical procedures on marketing practices pertaining to infant product.

-Importantly, we are committed to the compliance of Malaysia Code of Ethics for the Marketing of Infant Foods and Related Products.
-In support of that, we demonstrated our corporate policy and guideline for the marketing of infant foods called “Do’s & Don’ts” in adherence to WHO and National code provisions with proper monitoring system, and where necessary, appropriate counter measures are taken to ensure compliance.
+Most importantly, we are committed to the compliance of Malaysia’s Code of Ethics for the Marketing of Infant Foods and Related Products.
+As part of our support of that, we have put in place a corporate policy and guidelines for the marketing of infant foods called “Do’s & Don’ts” that adhere to WHO and National code provisions, complete with a proper monitoring system and appropriate counter measures are taken to ensure compliance.